jkutner/dm-is-temporal/README.md

     m.foo              #= 42
     m.name             #=> 'start'

-Or you can access it at different time (future or past):
+Or you can access it at different times (future or past):

     old = DateTime.parse('-4712-01-01T00:00:00+00:00')
     now = DateTime.now